-The longest running and highest grossing fundraiser of the Boys & Girls Clubs of Greater Memphis, Steak n’ Burger has been bringing Club members and donors together to share a meal for 49 years.
+The longest running and highest grossing fundraiser of the Boys & Girls Clubs of Greater Memphis, Steak n’ Burger has been bringing Club members and donors together to share a meal and meaningful conversations for 49 years.

 Ryan agreed to be our guest speaker and our staff along with our Club kids were excited beyond measure to hear his inspirational talk.
 However, in light of the current situation we find ourselves in that will not happen but Ryan was gracious enough to send us a small video in support of the Boys & Girls Clubs of Greater Memphis.

 Ryan was named the head coach of the Memphis football program on Dec.
 13, 2019 and directed the Tigers in their first-ever appearance in the Goodyear Cotton Bowl Classic against Penn State on Dec.
 28, 2019..

 Mearl is an institution in Memphis TV and having her emcee our event would have been spectacular however, Mearl sent us a video showing her support and we love her even more.

 Mearl Purvis grew up on the traditions that have molded her into an award winning journalist and a community engaged person.
 Fairness, family, gratitude and compassion.

 Her stories often examine the lives of the unsung heroes and heroines making a difference in their communities.
 Ask her what her favorite past time activities are and with enthusiasm she will say reading to school children, enjoying art and music and interior design.

 Mearl has won eight Regional Emmy Awards, the prestigious Edward R. Murrow Award, the equally prestigious George Foster Peabody Award and the J.C.
 Penny Missouri Award.
 The graduate of Jackson State University in Jackson, MS Mearl was trained to be a well-rounded journalist and learned how to write, edit, produce as well as anchor.